dev

 Creates a new worktree with a new branch and cd's into it.
 The directory is named <repo>__<branch> — slashes in branch names are replaced with -- to keep paths flat.

 Removes a worktree, its local branch, and its remote branch.
 From a linked worktree, removes the current one and cd's to main.
 From main, specify a branch or pick one from the fuzzy finder.
-Always prompts for confirmation.
+Prompts for confirmation unless --yes (v0.8.0) is passed.

 The worktree root is configurable in ~/.config/dev/config.json via the worktree_root key (supports ~ expansion).